Squatting: Latin America and the Caribbean

 In Latin American and Caribbean countries, informal settlements result from internal migration to urban areas, lack of affordable housing and ineffective governance.
 During the 1950s and 1960s, many Latin American cities demolished squatter settlements and would quickly evict land invasions.
 In Chile, the government of Eduardo Frei Montalva (1964–1970) began to permit shanty towns and the government of Salvador Allende (1970–1973) encouraged them, but under the military junta from 1973 onwards squatters were again quickly evicted.
 Likewise in Argentina, under the military dictatorship there was a zero tolerance policy.
 Nevertheless, forced by hunger and unemployment to take action, 20,000 squatters occupied 211 hectares of disused privately owned land on the periphery of Buenos Aires in 1981, forming six new settlements.
 They collectively resisted the eviction attempts and by 1984 had outlasted the dictatorship.
 The election of a democratic government led to the local councils becoming more open to negotiation.

-More recently governments have switched from a policy of eradication to one of giving squatters title to their lands, as part of various programs to move people out of slums and to alleviate poverty.
+More recently, governments have switched from a policy of eradication to one of giving squatters title to their lands, as part of various programs to move people out of slums and to alleviate poverty.
 Inspired by the World Bank and the thinking of economists such as Hernando de Soto, the programs aim to provide better housing and to promote entrepreneurship, for the former squatters can use their houses as collateral to secure business loans.
 Former squatters found that it was hard to maintain the property title over time after deaths or divorces and that banks changed their loan requirements so as to exclude them.
+In Nicaragua, squatting occurred after the 1972 Nicaragua earthquake.
 In Peru, the name given to the squatter zones is pueblos jóvenes (literally "young towns").
 In the 1980s, there were more than 300 pueblos jóvenes surrounding the capital Lima, housing over one million people.
 In Argentina they are known as villa miseria (literally "misery settlement"), and as asentamiento in Uruguay and Guatemala.

 The population of Ecuador's capital Quito grew sevenfold between 1950 and 2001.
 There are three types of slums in the city, namely barrios periféricos (shanty towns on the edge of the city), conventillos (dilapidated tenements in the urban centre) and rural shanty towns from where inhabitants commute to work in the city.
 An estimated 170,000 people were living in slums in 1992.
 In Guayaquil, Ecuador's largest city and main port, around 600,000 people in the early 1980s were either squatting on self-built structures over swamplands or living in inner-city slums.
 Illegal settlements frequently resulted from land invasions, in which large groups of squatters would build structures and hope to prevent eviction through strength in numbers.